jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-3.md

 32 According to my system, our moral opinion is based on our feelings which are then derived from four sources=

-1. From our sympathy with the **actor's motives** [This is the first law of value in Pantrynomics]
+1. From our sympathy with the **actor's motives** [This is the first law of value in Supereconomics]

 2. From our sympathy with the gratitude of those who **receive the benefit of his actions**.
-[This is the third law of value in Pantrynomics]
+[This is the third law of value in Supereconomics]

 3. From our sympathy with the actor's conduct matching with the **general rules**.
-[This is the fourth law of value in Pantrynomics]  <!-- by which those two sympathies generally act -->
+[This is the fourth law of value in Supereconomics]  <!-- by which those two sympathies generally act -->

 4. From our sympathy with the **utility** the actor's conduct and how it benefits a person or others.
-[This is the second law of value in Pantrynomics]
+[This is the second law of value in Supereconomics]

 <!--   its When we consider such actions as part of a system of behaviour which tends to promote the happiness of the individual or the society, they derive a beauty from this utility like that of any well-contrived machine. -->